Black Heritage Markers

 Cleo Davis and Kayin Talton Davis are the creative team behind The Alberta Street Black Heritage Markers.
 The couple have worked together since 2006.
 Their work has advanced public knowledge of Black achievement in Portland and beyond, including the Black Williams Project and Blightxploitation.

-The Historical Markers Leadership Committee
+The Black Heritage Markers Leadership Committee

 About the Historical Markers Project